- As low as $240/Night

 - Condo

-Take a break and relax at this peaceful getaway.
+Take a break and relax at this relaxing getaway.
 This location accepts its guests to avoid hordes but stay right in the middle of the Grandiose Strand action.
 This condo is close to multiple attractions including Tanger Outlet mall, Myrtle Beach mall, movie theaters, restaurant row and Barefoot Landing.
 It is a short drive to Broadway at the beach, top golf and multiple local golf courses.

 This condo is on the second floor of a two-story condo building with great vistas of the forest and the pool.
 You will be a short walk or drive (less than a quarter mile down a private resort road) from a peaceful stretch of beach.

 This rental includes access to multiple resort pools, a hottub, a tennis and basketball court.
-Bedroom linens and towels are supplied in the base price.
+Bedroom linens and towels are included in the base price.
 During the summer months, umbrellas and chairs are available for rent from the beach lifeguard.

 This condo is located on the private road of Lands End Beach Resort within the Arcadian Shores area of Myrtle Beach.
 The location is a family favorite thanks to its close proximity to multiple attractions.
 The resort features an uncrowded section of beach located right in the middle of the Grand Strand thanks to the 500-acre nature preserve located next to the property.